 Raised in Panama City, Nadira Narine has a deep interest in her cultural roots.
-Having lived in Canada for 10 years, she explores objects and memories from her childhood as a means of self-discovery and connection to home.
-Nadira Narine is a current Artist-in-Residence (Glass) at Harbourfront Centre.
+Having lived in Canada since 2011, Nadira explores objects and memories from her childhood as a means of self-discovery and connection to home.
+Nadira is an Artist-in-Residence at the Living Art Centre in Mississauga, Ontario.
+She holds a Bachelor of Craft and Design with a specialty in Glass and Textiles, completed a four-year Artist-in-Residence position in glass at Harbourfront Centre, and was most recently recognized as a finalist for the prestigious 2023 RBC Glass Award.

 About the RBC Award for Glass

 The RBC Award for Glass is presented annually by the Canadian Clay & Glass Gallery and is supported by the RBC Foundation.
 This prestigious $10,000 award allows practising early-career glass artists to undertake a period of independent research, or other activities that advance their artistic and professional practice.
-Up to 5 finalists will each receive a $1,000 award to support the development of their practice.
-Each summer, the winners and finalists of the RBC Award for Glass and Winifred Shantz Award for Ceramics will have their work presented in an awards exhibition held at the Gallery.
+One runner-up will receive a prize of $5,000.
+Up to 3 finalists will also be selected who will each receive a prize of $1,000.
+Each year, the winner and finalists of the RBC Award for Glass will have their work presented in an exhibition held at the Gallery.

 Recipients of the award represent some of the best emerging glass artists in Canada.
 To learn more about the previous winners, click here.